Highsnobiety

 Your Highsnobiety privacy settings have blocked this Instagram post.

-The designer’s parting statement leaves blank the answer to the question of why or where-to he's leaving, if he'll stage a final show, or even who'll replace him.
+The designer’s parting statement leaves blank the answer to the question of why or where-to he's leaving, if he'll stage a final show, or even who'll assume his position.

 Marni's parent holding firm OTB has been busy with reshufflings anyway, appointing Bally's Simone Bellotti to the top of Jil Sander, and Y/Project and Diesel's Glenn Martens to Maison Margiela, replacing Lucie and Luke Meier and John Galliano, respectively.